ajaygunalan/ajaygunalan.github.io/_includes/projects/past/bldc/src/bldc.md

 ###### Real-Time System ######

- Mostly, people from backgrounds other than CS and Electrical, think that real-time means super-fast execution such that everything happens in an instance with no delay.
+ Some think that real-time means super-fast execution such that everything happens in an instance with no delay.
 This is far from the truth.
 Real-Time means guaranteed implementation of the programme within a specified period.
-To achieve it there should be no variable delay in the execution of the programme which implies avoiding certain paradigms such as scheduler in a general purpose operating system like Windows, Linux (Ubuntu) and Macintosh which causes causing unpredictablness of execution time.
-A trivial example would be to check the execution time for the classic Hello World problem.
+To achieve it there should be no variable delay in the execution of the programme which implies avoiding certain paradigms such as scheduler in a general purpose operating system like Windows, Linux (Ubuntu) and Macintosh which causes unpredictablness in execution time.
+A trivial example would be to check the execution time for the classic Hello World example.
 Run the following code snippet.
-(Make sure you have installed matplot package)
+(Make sure you that matplot package is installed)

  <br>